Florida

 Link for professional learning materials based on the science of reading: Professional Learning for B.E.S.T.
 ELA Standards Implementation (fldoe.org)

-FDOE is developing a 5-hour science of reading course for educators to access
+FDOE has developed a 5-hour science of reading course for educators.

-FDOE is working with UF Lastinger Center to develop and provide access to an online repository of digital science of reading materials and resources.
+FDOE has worked with UF Lastinger Center to develop and provide access to an online repository of digital science of reading materials and resources.

 Please describe any grant work that names the science of reading and/or evidence-aligned instruction including links, where applicable